hilary/lucas-meta/README.md

 if I can reach Lucas to resolve whether my understanding is flawed or whether there is an error in the challenge.

+## 4:00pm (give or take)

+Talked to Lucas, yup it's an error.
+Will explore thinking behind error when we talk again.
+Took a break, back to work.

+Some quick notes.

+I wouldn't include suggestions about tests in the challenge at all.
+Testing is simply too important a habit and skill set to prompt around to give away.
+It's the first thing folks who haven't internalized it pitch overboard when under pressure or simply when not supervised closely.
+So I took all the info about testing out of the challenge.

+I also removed the comment about Heroku out of the challenge.
+I'd rather the dev face the need to include a README so the person evaluating has to run the app locally.
+If I can't install and run your app following your instructions, that tells me something.

+Testing and documentation are skills, sure, but before they are skills they are ways of thinking.
+We can teach the skill.
+We can't teach the way of thinking.
+It's too easy for a candidate for whom testing and writing is like pulling teeth to skate through an interview as someone who looks fun to be around, projects confidence, and prepped for the interview just right.
+Then you've got a developer that has a vested interest in changing your definition of done to meet their approach.

+Btw, I'm extrapolating OpenAura's values from: the inclusion of tests in the challenge, the comment that the amount of text wasn't inherently a bad thing, the quality of the API docs, ..., what else?
+But I feel reasonably confident about my extrapolation :)

+Ok, I'm going to build an initial version of the app while waiting for Lucas to get back to me.
+I think I'll do that in a separate repo.
+Not sure why.
+Because.
+That's why.